kalyanbudharam2018/Cognizant-AI-Virtual-Experience-Program/README.md

 * For this exercise, I have used the RandomForestRegressor model, which is an instance of a Random Forest.
 These are powerful tree based ensemble algorithms and are particularly good because their results are very interpretable, also applying 10 K fold stategy fpr better accuracy.

-Finally, I got the accuracy in terms of Average Mean Absolute Error(MAE)=24%

 Finally obtained a graph shows features vs relative importance.
 ![image](https://user-images.githubusercontent.com/112246352/197336161-177763b4-eeb4-4c4e-9e8f-9ed880e96a31.png)